Mechanical Engineers are shaping the future

 UC Robotics is a robotics club for University of Canterbury students, founded in 2017.
 We engage with both competing in tournaments and mentoring high-school students in building, programming and driving robots.
 We host regular VEX competitions for high-schools in the Canterbury Region.

-The University of Canterbury Rocketry Association (UCRA) is a student led club with affilitions to the Dept of Mechanical Engineeering.
+The UC Aerospace club (formerly the University of Cantebury Rocketry Association) is a student-led club sponsored by the Dept of Mechanical Engineeering.
 We aim to develop aerospace activities on campus.
 We also host industry talks, where professionals from local aerospace-related businesses share their expertise with club members.

 Make a difference in the world

 Our undergraduates' creativity, skills and ingenuity are tested by industry, and even internationally, throughout their degrees.
 In diverse fields - from health care, agriculture, product development, energy, UAVs, materials, biomedical, manufacturing, sustainability, to the good of humanity - our students find innovative solutions to a broad range of industry needs and projects before they even enter the workforce.
 Their research and development partnerships with industry often lead to employment after graduation, and offer a taste of professional practice with the support of our internationally recognised staff.

 Benefit from global expertise

 Our academic staff are joined each year by experts from around the world who take part in teaching and research or as Erskine Fellows.
 Find out more about our past, present and future collaborations with visiting academics.

 Stay connected after you graduate with UC Alumni

 With great career prospects in a wide range of industries, our graduates are the leaders of the future.
 Keep in touch after you graduate and benefit from the extensive network of UC graduates working around the world.
 Our UC Alumni Chapter hosts events each year both in New Zealand and abroad.
 Find out more about the Mechanical Engineering Alumni network.